 A Lazy Summer Never Hurt Anyone

 It is important to note that my “summer of sloth” had no negative life-long impact on my future.
-I graduated high school with honors in the top 10% of my class, was accepted to college on Priority Admission, had a varied career including being the Director of Operations for a multi-million dollar brokering company, and also started several of my own businesses both prior to and since becoming a mom.
+I graduated high school with honors in the top 10% of my class, was accepted to college on Priority Admission, had a varied career including being the Director of Operations for a multi-million dollar brokering company, and also started several of my own businesses both before and since becoming a mom.

-So give yourself and your children a break for as long as makes sense for your family and your situation.
+So give yourself and your children a break for as long as it makes sense for your family and your situation.
 Take the pressure off of them . . . and off of you.

 Ready to Give Homeschooling a Real Shot?

 Once you’re all feeling emotionally and mentally prepared to forge ahead, you might find that you and your children actually prefer homeschooling!
 Or you may find that, once the schools reopen, you and they will be overjoyed to get back to public schooling.
 Whatever the case may be, you have time to figure out what works best for your family.
 Use this time to help your kids discover new ways of learning while you decide what’s best for everyone in the long run.

 If you ultimately decide to continue homeschooling after the schools reopen, first research your state’s homeschool laws (HSLDA.org is a good starting place).
 Some states, like Texas, are very homeschool-friendly and make the process extremely simple.
 In other states, there may be more paperwork.
 If you can, go ahead and withdraw your kids now and then take your time figuring out which homeschool style best suits your family.
 We cycled through several before crafting our own.
 Focus on discovering your philosophy rather than fretting about a curriculum.